10 reasons to visit Puglia region in Italy

 4. Beautiful coastlines

-It has the longest coastline on mainland Italy, you’re guaranteed to find a stunning beach with crystal clear waters on Puglia’s Adriatic and Ionian Coasts.
+It has the longest coastline on mainland Italy, so you’re guaranteed to find a stunning beach with crystal clear waters on Puglia’s Adriatic and Ionian Coasts.

 5. It produces a lot of olive oil for Italy